aerabi/hackdockerfest/docker-compose-cheat-sheet.md

 The docker-compose.yml file is where you define your services, networks, and volumes.
 Commonly used configuration options include:

-- version: Specifies the version of the Compose file format.
 - services: Defines the services (containers) for the application.
 - networks: Specifies the networks to be created and used by services.
 - volumes: Configures persistent data storage.